Ritik1510/cpp/README.md

     <h2>
         <span style= "color: #1fe076">Searching-</span>
     </h2>
-    <p> The most frequent operation that is performed in most of thE software is Searching.<br> i.e. A search algorithm is an algorithm which accepts a argument ‘a’ and tries to find the corresponding data where the match of ‘a occurs in a file or in a table.</p>
+    <p> The most frequent operation that is performed in most of the software is Searching.<br> i.e. A search algorithm is an algorithm which accepts a argument ‘a’ and tries to find the corresponding data where the match of ‘a occurs in a file or in a table.</p>
 </div>

 <div>
     <h2>
         <span style= "color: #1fe076">Sorting-</span>
     </h2>
-    </p> Another frequent operation that is performed in most of th software is Sorting.
+    </p> Another frequent operation that is performed in most of the software is Sorting.
 Different sorting algorithms such as Quick sort, Heap Sort Bubble Sort and Merge Sort.
     </p>
 </div>